thisisthekap/AppStoreConnectNet/generated/docs/AppStoreVersionLocalizationsApi.md

             var filterPreviewType = new List<string>?(); // List<string>? | filter by attribute 'previewType' (optional)
             var filterAppCustomProductPageLocalization = new List<string>?(); // List<string>? | filter by id(s) of related 'appCustomProductPageLocalization' (optional)
             var filterAppStoreVersionExperimentTreatmentLocalization = new List<string>?(); // List<string>? | filter by id(s) of related 'appStoreVersionExperimentTreatmentLocalization' (optional)
-            var fieldsAppCustomProductPageLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageLocalizations (optional) var fieldsAppStoreVersionExperimentTreatmentLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatmentLocalizations (optional) var fieldsAppPreviews = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviews (optional) var fieldsAppPreviewSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviewSets (optional) var fieldsAppStoreVersionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionLocalizations (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitAppPreviews = 56;  // int? | maximum number of related appPreviews returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppPreviewSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviewSets (optional) var fieldsAppStoreVersionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionLocalizations (optional) var fieldsAppCustomProductPageLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageLocalizations (optional) var fieldsAppStoreVersionExperimentTreatmentLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatmentLocalizations (optional) var fieldsAppPreviews = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviews (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppPreviews = 56;  // int? | maximum number of related appPreviews returned (when they are included) (optional)

             try
             {
-                AppPreviewSetsResponse result = apiInstance.AppStoreVersionLocalizationsAppPreviewSetsGetToManyRelated(id, filterPreviewType, filterAppCustomProductPageLocalization, filterAppStoreVersionExperimentTreatmentLocalization, fieldsAppCustomProductPageLocalizations, fieldsAppStoreVersionExperimentTreatmentLocalizations, fieldsAppPreviews, fieldsAppPreviewSets, fieldsAppStoreVersionLocalizations, limit, limitAppPreviews, include);
+                AppPreviewSetsResponse result = apiInstance.AppStoreVersionLocalizationsAppPreviewSetsGetToManyRelated(id, filterPreviewType, filterAppCustomProductPageLocalization, filterAppStoreVersionExperimentTreatmentLocalization, fieldsAppPreviewSets, fieldsAppStoreVersionLocalizations, fieldsAppCustomProductPageLocalizations, fieldsAppStoreVersionExperimentTreatmentLocalizations, fieldsAppPreviews, limit, include, limitAppPreviews);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)